volodymyrhudyma/blog/content/blog/the-limitations-and-security-of-localstorage-in-javascript.md

 * LocalStorage is synchronous

   LocalStorage is synchronous It blocks the execution of the main thread until the operation is complete, which has a negative effect on the performance of an application, especially when there are many operations.
-* LocalStorage can only contain only
+* LocalStorage can only contain strings

   However, the data can be serialized with `JSON.stringify`: